AugustusTheBirb/strategic-tournament/README.md

 ## THE TOURNAMENT

 I have made a little tournament program for this game, which you can see at the very bottom in its entirety.
 The tournament will work like this: it will consist of as many players as you create each playing each other for 100+-10 rounds (this will be a constant value throughout the tournament), and in each of those ~100 rounds they will earn "coins" according to the payoff matrix at the top.
-Each players final score will be the sum of all of their scores (including against themselves!) /number of players - so their average score.
+Each player's final score will be the sum of all of their scores (including against themselves!) /number of players - so their average score.

-This does mean that there is no objectively best strategy, because your payoff depends on the strategies you're up against. (probably)
+This does mean that there is no "objectively best" strategy, because your payoff depends on the strategies you're up against. (probably)

 ## STRATEGIES